blghtr/plastinka_sales_predictor/deployment/infrastructure/README.md

 # Terraform Infrastructure for Plastinka Sales Predictor

-This directory contains a declarative description of Yandex Cloud resources required for the DataSphere project, with automatic creation and configuration of a service account.
+This directory contains a declarative description of Yandex Cloud resources required for the DataSphere project.

 > **Note**: This infrastructure is part of the comprehensive Plastinka Sales Predictor system.
 See the [main README](../../README.md) for a full system overview.